OpenNebula/website/content/quick_start/try_opennebula/opennebula_on-prem_with_minione/deploy_opennebula_onprem_with_minione.md

 Log in as root with password `opennebula`.

 Congratulations!
 You've installed an OpenNebula Front-end with a KVM hypervisor and virtual network, then deployed a Virtual Machine.
-You can now further explore your OpenNebula system -- for example, by downloading more VMs and appliances from the [OpenNebula Marketplace](https://marketplace.opennebula.io/) and deploying them to your new cloud, or by checking out the deployment options in [Quick Start: OpenNebula Evaluation Environment]({{% relref "opennebula_evaluation_environment" %}}).
+You can now further explore your OpenNebula system -- for example, by downloading more VMs and appliances from the [OpenNebula Marketplace](https://marketplace.opennebula.io/) and deploying them to your new cloud, or by checking out the deployment options in PLACEHOLDER.